 - (a) Policy (Dir #4932) provides the standards associated with all disciplinary hearings.
-Policy (Hearing Officer Reference Book) further notes that following an administrative finding that an inmate engaged in inmate-on-inmate sexual abuse, said inmates are subject to disciplinary sanctions pursuant to formal disciplinary process. - (b) Policy (Hearing Officer Reference Book, Appendix B & Appendix C) ensures that disciplinary sanctions imposed are commensurate with the nature and circumstances of the abuse committed, Watertown Correctional Facility

-- the inmate's disciplinary history, and the sanctions imposed for comparable offenses by other inmates with similar histories.
+Policy (Hearing Officer Reference Book) further notes that following an administrative finding that an inmate engaged in inmate-on-inmate sexual abuse, said inmates are subject to disciplinary sanctions pursuant to formal disciplinary process.
+During the past twelve months, the FCF has not had any administrative findings, or criminal findings of guilt, of inmate-on-inmate sexual abuse. - (b) Policy (Hearing Officer Reference Book, Appendix B & Appendix C) ensures that disciplinary sanctions imposed are commensurate with the nature and circumstances of the abuse committed, the inmate's disciplinary history, and the sanctions imposed for comparable offenses by other inmates with similar histories.
 Specifically, sanctions consider aggravating and mitigating factors.
-To promote fairness, the sanctions can be read as an objective grid. - (c) When considering an offender's disciplinary sanctions, policy (Hearing Officer Reference Book) does consider how an inmate's mental disabilities or mental illness contributed to his behavior. - (d) (DIR #4401) The facility offers a Sex Offender Counseling and Treatment Program for offenders who are at a high risk to reoffend.
-A finding of guilt at a tier hearing for a sexually abusive and/or assaultive act will qualify an offender for this program. - (e) (DIR #4028A, DIR #6910) Any incident of sexual assault on staff by an inmate or parolee will be immediately reported to the Office of Special Investigations and handled in accordance with established Department policy for investigation and criminal prosecution of inmates. - (f) (DIR #4028A) states that offenders will not be subject to retaliation of any kind for good faith reporting of sexual abuse, sexual harassment, or sexual threats.
+To promote fairness, the sanctions can be read as an objective grid. - (c) When considering an offender's disciplinary sanctions, policy (Hearing Officer Reference Book) does consider how an inmate's mental disabilities or mental illness contributed to his behavior. - (d) (DIR #4401) The agency offers a Sex Offender Counseling and Treatment Program for offenders who are convicted sex offenders and other offenders the Department identifies as likely to benefit from sex offender counseling and treatment.
+A finding of guilt at a tier hearing for a sexually abusive and/or assaultive act will qualify an offender for this program.
+An offender identified as needing the Sex Offender Counseling and Treatment Program will be transferred to facilitate participation. - (e) (DIR #4028A, DIR #6910) Any incident of sexual assault on staff by an inmate or parolee will be immediately reported to the Office of Special Investigations and handled in accordance with established Department policy for investigation and criminal prosecution of inmates. - (f) (DIR #4028A) states that offenders will not be subject to retaliation of any kind for good faith reporting of sexual abuse, sexual harassment, or sexual threats.
 A report made in good faith based upon a reasonable belief that the alleged conduct did occur does not constitute falsely reporting an incident or lying for the purpose of disciplinary action, even if investigation does not establish evidence sufficient to substantiate the allegations. - (g) (DIR #4027A) Inmate-on-inmate sexual abuse is when one or more inmates engage in sexual conduct, including sexual contact, with another inmate against his or her will or by use of threats, intimidation, or other coercive actions.

 The offender disciplinary process is a formal means to address institutional misconduct.
-Watertown uses a progressive disciplinary system, which allows for consideration of aggravating and mitigating factors.
-Within the last 12 months, Watertown has not experienced any administrative or criminal findings of inmate-on-inmate sexual abuse that has occurred at the facility.
-In considering agency policies, facility procedures, staff interviews, and offender comments, Watertown is compliant with the disciplinary standards.
+The FCF uses a progressive disciplinary system, which allows for consideration of aggravating and mitigating factors.
+Within the last 12 months, the FCF has not experienced any administrative or criminal findings of guilt regarding inmate-on-inmate sexual abuse that has occurred at the facility.
+In considering agency policies, facility procedures, staff interviews, and offender comments, FCF is compliant with the disciplinary standards.